Physician Contract Restrictive Covenants

 - More time to prepare for a new job (travel, credentialing, etc.)

 - A new employer does not have to wait a long period of time for the physician to start.

 - Not enough time to prepare for a new job (tail insurance, credentialing, housing, etc.)

 The term of the employment agreement refers to how long the contract lasts.
 Most physician employment agreements are between 1 to 3 years, with automatic renewal after the initial term ends.

 Contract duration clauses are often found in employment contracts to outline how long the contract will last.
-This is typically done for an indefinite amount of time.
-Still, if there was a specific date stated on when it would end, that could also be included.
-An example of this might include someone hired with no specified term length.
+It is typically done for an indefinite amount of time.
+Still, if it stated a specific date on when it would end, that could also be included.
+An example of this is someone hired with no specified term length.
 And they are then coming back after they have completed their degree or reached some other goal set by both parties.

 So that work can resume more easily without starting from scratch whenever something happens outside their control, like graduating college in four years instead of six.
 You could go part-time while working during your first two years before going full-time once classes stop for summer break.

 You would be wise to use a duration clause when defining an agreement’s effective period.
 It can help you protect your interests should the contract need early termination.
 It also helps clarify what type of early termination is possible for both parties.
 And it includes things like whether or not it will end on its own accord, if any specific events trigger an automatic expiration date (such as a breach), and more!

 When creating a contract, both parties should know what the terms are.
 If there is a duration clause in place, it’s common for either party to be able to renew with one another if they desire.
 And as long as you spell out your conditions within the duration clause, it can also ensure clarity about when their time will expire and how much one must give notice before termination of service takes effect.